 Adoptee Rights Law Center launched this DNA donation program in November 2017 to collect funds to purchase DNA kits.
 Kits are then donated to adult adoptees who cannot afford them.
 Adoptees United Inc., a 501(c)(3) tax-exempt organization, took over the program in August 2019.
-Donations are now fully tax-deductible.
+Donations to this project are now fully tax-deductible under federal law.

 Priorities for Donated Kits (Read Carefully)